Quantum effects on neutrino parameters from a flavored gauge boson: RGE of the Weinberg operator with a Z'

-This expression is of order $b^2 \sim 1/(16\pi^2)^2\log^2(M_1/M_{Z'})$, and could receive additional contributions from two-loop effects, which are of order $1/(16\pi^2)^2\log(M_1/M_{Z'})$.
+This expression is $\propto b^2 \sim 1/(16\pi^2)^2\log^2(M_1/M_{Z'})$, and could receive additional contributions from two-loop effects, which are of order $1/(16\pi^2)^2\log(M_1/M_{Z'})$.
 Since $\kappa_1$ is difficult to measure experimentally, we will not pursue in this paper a full two-loop calculation, and we will limit ourselves to calculate the order of magnitude of the radiatively generated $\kappa_1$.

-The numerical results for this case are shown in Fig.~\ref{fig:k1eqk2eq0}.
-As one can see by the small jumps in the mixing angles, they are instantaneously pushed to the fixed point of Eq.~\eqref{eq:angle-3gen-normal}, $W_{31} = 0$.
+The numerical results for this case are shown in figure~\ref{fig:k1eqk2eq0}.
+As one can see by the small jumps in the mixing angles, they are instantaneously pushed to the fixed point of eq.~\eqref{eq:angle-3gen-normal}, $W_{31} = 0$.
 If there were a small splitting between $\kappa_1$ and $\kappa_2$, the fixed point would be reached smoothly, whereas the exact degeneracy forces $W_{31} = 0$ to be exact as well, leading to the jump.
 We furthermore observe that since the mixing angles do not run significantly, the fixed point persists approximately even in the infrared, where the degeneracy of $\kappa_1, \kappa_2$ is broken.

 For the experimental central values of the atmospheric and solar mixing angles, $\theta_{12}\simeq 34^\circ$, $\theta_{23}\simeq 48^\circ$, the predicted value for the reactor mixing angle is $|\theta_{13}|\simeq 23^\circ$, which is far from the experimental result $\theta_{13}=(8.52^{+0.11}_{-0.11})^\circ$ ~\cite{Esteban:2024eli}.
-It is noteworthy that in the complex case, the quasifixed point condition is ${\rm Re}\big[W_{31} W_{32}\big]=0$, which involves CP and Majorana phases.
+It is noteworthy that in the presence of complex couplings the quasifixed point condition is ${\rm Re}\big[W_{31} W_{32}\big]=0$, which involves phases.
 Therefore, by adjusting the Majorana and CP phases it is possible to reproduce the quasifixed point condition, even for the measured values of the mixing angles.
-A similar statement holds for ${\rm Im}\big[W_{31} W_{32}\big]=0$ in the case of degenerate eigenvalues with opposite sign ({\it cf.} Eq.~\eqref{eq:T_RGE}).
+A similar statement holds for ${\rm Im}\big[W_{31} W_{32}\big]=0$ in the case of degenerate eigenvalues with opposite sign (cf. eq.~\eqref{eq:T_RGE}).
 A detailed analysis of the complex case will be presented elsewhere.

 On the other hand, if $\kappa_1$ and $\kappa_2$ are degenerate in absolute value but have opposite CP phases, namely $\kappa_1 = -\kappa_2$, then